Kedree/UMF-QISKIT-EXAMPLES/README.md

-# **University of Michigan - Flint QISKIT DOCUMENTATION for Dr. Alsup's Research Group**
+# **University of Michigan - Flint Qiskit Documentation for Dr. Alsup's Research Group**

 This GITHUB serves as the index and collective knowledge base for Dr. ALsup's Quantum Information research project.